 Crossing Tierra del Fuego

 Tierra del Fuego remains more wild and remote than many of the national parks to the north.
-Trails are not maintained and terrain is tough whether on the lower ground or up through the mountain passes.
+Trails are not maintained and the terrain is tough whether on the lower ground or up through the mountain passes.
 This 7 day crossing of Tierra del Fuego is a real wilderness experience.

 There are also opportunities, for larger groups with more time, to trek through the seldom explored Darwin mountain range in Chilean Tierra del Fuego.